brennerswenson/wine_classifier/README.md

 - seaborn
 - scikitlearn

+## Regarding missing data:
+- After one-hot encoding categorical variables, all missing data were imputed using the respective feature's mean and the whole dataframe scaled using StandardScaler

 ## Files in repository:
 - wine.html: html representation of Jupyter Notebook
 - wine.ipynb: Jupyter Notebook used for analysis